| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 awards.
 The program moved along well as Rich Vleck, the ASCS announcer and PR manager put

+together a great show.
 This years' figures showed that despite the economy, there were more

 races, more racers and higher average car count ( 28.+ ) than the previous years.
 For my